Clasherzz/apidash/doc/proposals/2025/gsoc/idea_K_Govind_backend_integration.md

 Graph QL Introspection.

 Idea description:

-My proposal is to improve the application by introducing new feautures and to enhance the existing feautures .
+My proposal is to improve the application by introducing new feautures and to enhance the existing feautures of the application and try my best to make the application helpful developers in a wider spectrum.

+Below are the feautures i look forward of adding

+WebSocket Support